blu-octopus/chicken-chase/README.md

 ## Controls

 Use "WASD" keys on keyboard to move around.
-Press "SPACE bar" or click to shoot particles.
+Click to shoot.

 ## Scene Description